mrflip/datafu/datafu-pig/src/main/java/datafu/pig/geo/README.md

   - all candidate pairs are emitted

 * (**TODO**) alternative spatial join
-  - secondary sort on full quadkey, so that all say ZL-6 tiles in set A and the corresponding tiles at ZL-6, ZL-7, ... tiles in set B can be paired off
+  - secondary sort on full quadord, so that all say ZL-6 tiles in set A and the corresponding tiles at ZL-6, ZL-7, ... tiles in set B can be paired off
   - this works when the elements of set A do not overlap with each other

 * (**TODO**) Spatial join and filter: